 This feature detects repetitive and stationary noises (non-voice signals) like computer fans, air conditioners, and other background noises then eliminates it in the incoming audio stream while recording.
-See page 5-29 for details.

 ASUS EZ DIY

 ASUS EZ DIY feature collection provides you easy ways to install computer components, update the BIOS or back up your favorite settings.